CS102-Classroom-Notes-and-Assignments/quiz-3-practice/README.md

 #### Pointer Unary Operators * and & with arithmetic operators
-- What does the following code print out?
+- Draw out the diagrams explaining the pointers below (feel free to use dummy address values).
+What does the code print out at each step?
 ```c
 #include <stdio.h>